Muhammad-Abdullah-10/ikonc/README.md

 password : admin

 Files:
-Front-page.php for home
+Front-page.php for home,
-archive.php for blogs
+archive.php for blogs,
-single.php for blog details
+single.php for blog details ,
-index.php as generic fallback
-single-project.php for the project details archive-project.php for projects
+index.php as generic fallback, single-project.php for the project details, archive-project.php for projects,

 rest api tab in header will take you to custom end point providing data in js format as required